hightower8083/LaserPlasmaICS/README.md

-# LaserPlasmaICS
-Laser Plasma Interaction Cheat-Sheet
+# Laser Plasma Interaction Cheat-Sheet

 A simple script to calculate basic parameters for relativistic laser plasma interactions (for personal use mainly).